UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 # clone the assignment repository onto your computer

 git clone https://github.com/MIDS-INFO-W18/assignment-upstream-summer17.git
+# (or https://github.com/MIDS-INFO-W18/assignment-upstream-w18.git for the 10 week course)

 # Note: This may be an empty repository at the beginning of the course.

 cd assignment-upstream-summer17
+# (or cd assignment-upstream-w18 for the 10 week course)

 git remote add upstream https://github.com/MIDS-INFO-W18/assignment-upstream-summer17.git
+# or git remote add upstream https://github.com/MIDS-INFO-W18/assignment-upstream-w18.git
 ```

 You can find the URL for YourNameREPO by navigating to the appropriate repository in your web browser, then clicking on the "Clone or download" button in the upper right corner.